pingdaze/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 In this example, the `performUpkeep()` function used **2,481,379** gas.
 This example has two main issues:

-- All computation is done in `performUpkeep()` , which is a state modifying function, leading to high gas consumption.
+- All computation is done in `performUpkeep()`.
+This is a state modifying function which leads to high gas consumption.
-- This example is simple but looping over large arrays with state updates can cause the transaction to hit the gas limit of the [network](../supported-networks) , preventing the performUpkeep from running successfully.
+- This example is simple but looping over large arrays with state updates can cause the transaction to hit the gas limit of the [network](../supported-networks), preventing `performUpkeep` from running successfully.
   In the next [section](#solution-perform-complex-computations-with-no-gas-fees), you will leverage the flexibility of Chainlink Keepers to reduce gas fees and mitigate the risks of running out of gas.

 ## Solution: Perform complex computations with no gas fees

-In this section, we will slightly modify the contract and move the computation to `checkUpkeep()` function, which <ins>doesn’t consume any gas</ins>.
+We will slightly modify the contract and move the computation to `checkUpkeep()` function, which <ins>doesn’t consume any gas</ins>.
 Moreover, we will support multiple upkeeps for the same contract to parallelize the work to be done.
-The main differences with the previous contract are the following (cf. contract code below):
+The main differences between our new contract and the previous contract are the following (cf. contract code below):

-- The `checkUpkeep()` function receives [checkData](/docs/chainlink-keepers/compatible-contracts/#checkdata), which is used to pass arbitrary bytes to the function.
+- The `checkUpkeep()` function receives [`checkData`](/docs/chainlink-keepers/compatible-contracts/#checkdata), which is used to pass arbitrary bytes to the function.
 In this case, we will pass a `lowerBound` and an `upperBound` to scope the work to a subarray of `balances`.
 This will allow us to create several upkeeps with different values of `checkData`.
 The function loops over the subarray and looks for the indexes of the elements which require balancing and calculates the required `increments`.
 It then returns `upkeepNeeded == true`, and `performData` , which is calculated by encoding `indexes` and `increments`.
 Note that `checkUpkeep()` is a view function, meaning that any computation does not consume any gas.
 - The `performUpkeep()` function takes [performData](/docs/chainlink-keepers/compatible-contracts/#performdata-1) as a parameter then decodes it to fetch the `indexes` and the `increments`.

 > ⚠️ **Note on `performData`**